Fred MacMurray

 Frederick Martin MacMurray (August 30, 1908 – November 5, 1991) was an American actor.
-He appeared in more than one hundred films and a successful television series, in a career that spanned nearly a half-century.
-His career as a major film leading man began in 1935, but his most renowned role was in Billy Wilder's film noir Double Indemnity.
-During 1959–1973, MacMurray appeared in numerous Disney films, including The Shaggy Dog, The Absent-Minded Professor, Follow Me, Boys!, and The Happiest Millionaire.
-He played Steve Douglas in the television series My Three Sons.
+He appeared in more than one hundred films and a successful television series in a career that spanned nearly a half-century.
+His career as a major film leading man began in 1935, but his most renowned role was in Billy Wilder's 1944 film noir Double Indemnity.
+From 1959 to 1973, MacMurray appeared in numerous Disney films, including The Shaggy Dog, The Absent-Minded Professor, Follow Me, Boys!, and The Happiest Millionaire.
+He starred as Steve Douglas in the television series My Three Sons.

 Early life and education

 Frederick Martin MacMurray was born on August 30, 1908, in Kankakee, Illinois, the son of Maleta (née Martin) and concert violinist Frederick Talmadge MacMurray, both natives of Wisconsin.
 His aunt, Fay Holderness, was a vaudeville performer and actress.
 When MacMurray was an infant, his family moved to Madison, Wisconsin, where his father taught music.
 They relocated within the state to Beaver Dam, his mother's birthplace.

-MacMurray attended school in Quincy, Illinois, before earning a full scholarship to Carroll College in Waukesha, Wisconsin.
-He played the saxophone in numerous local bands.
-He did not graduate from college.
+MacMurray attended school in Quincy, Illinois, where he played football and baseball, ran on the track team and worked in a local pea cannery.
+After graduation, he received a full scholarship to Carroll College in Waukesha, Wisconsin.
+He played the saxophone in numerous local bands, having picked up the instrument when he was looking to fill his spare time.
+He continued to play saxophone while attending the Chicago Art Institute in the evenings.